maria-korosteleva/Garment-Pattern-Generator/ReadMe.md

 ![Examples of Garments generated with our pipeline](img/data_samples.png)

-Official implementation of [Generating Datasets of 3D Garments with Sewing Patterns]() [Link to be added upon sharing on arxive \ publication] (accepted to NeurIPS 2021 Dataset and Benchmarks Track).
+Official implementation of [Generating Datasets of 3D Garments with Sewing Patterns](https://openreview.net/forum?id=Pq8FBz0gZHY) (accepted to NeurIPS 2021 Dataset and Benchmarks Track).

 ## Dataset
 > Reference to our public dataset of Garment 3D models with Sewing patterns (will be added upon availiblity)